grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 > Only available in Grafana v7.0+.

-To query CloudWatch logs you have select region and up to 20 log streams which you want to query.
+To query CloudWatch logs you have to select the region and up to 20 log groups which you want to query.
 Use the main input area to write your query in [CloudWatch Logs Query Language](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html)

 You can also write queries returning time series data by using [`stats` command](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_Insights-Visualizing-Log-Data.html).
 When using `stats` queries in Explore, you have to make sure you are in Logs Explore mode.